- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 - 2022 Ayr Gold Cup Betting Trends & Free Tips - September 11, 2022

 - Saturday TV Trends and Tips: 17th Sept 22 - September 11, 2022

 Staged at the Cheltenham Festival each March the Grade One Queen Mother Champion Chase is run over 2m, with 12 fences to tackle.
 This is where JUICESTORM give you the key Champion Chase trends to help you find the winner based on past statistics – use these trends to whittle down the 2022 Champion Chase runners and find the best past winning profile.

 Run as the featured race on the second day (Wednesday) of the festival the race was first run back in 1959 and given the ‘Queen Mother’ title in 1980 to celebrate the Queen mum’s 80th birthday.

-We look back at recent winners and highlights the key trends to take into the 2020 renewal – this year run on Wednesday 11th March.
+Here at JUICESTORM we look back at recent winners and highlight the key trends to take into the 2022 renewal – this year run on Wednesday 16th March.

 Recent Queen Mother Champion Chase Winners